 American History of Ice Cream

 Over a thousand years later, flavored ices reappeared in Europe with Marco Polo’s return to Italy from the Far East at the end of the 13th century.
 He brought back a recipe for a flavored dairy ice dessert that resembled today’s modern sherbet.
 The transition from flavored ice to actually freezing ingredients to make frozen desserts occurred when the dramatic refrigerant properties of mixing chemical salts with crushed ice were harnessed.
 This was first documented by Italian scholar, Marco Zimara in 1530.
-With this freezing process mastered, ice cream makes its appearance in Italy in the 16th century.
+With this freezing process mastered, ice cream made its appearance in Italy in the 16th century.

-The Founding Fathers were extreme ice cream enthusiasts going to the cost and trouble of importing equipment from across the ocean to make it themselves in addition to eating and serving it with gusto.
+The Founding Fathers were extreme ice cream enthusiasts going to the cost and trouble of importing equipment and recipes from across the ocean to make it themselves in addition to eating and serving it with gusto.
 The first documented appearance of ice cream in the North American colonies was as early as 1744, in a journal entry written by William Black, a dinner guest of Maryland’s colonial governor, Thomas Bladen, in which he raved about the delicacies that were served.
 He stated, “…we had dessert no less curious; among the Rarities of which it was Compos’d was some fine Ice Cream which, with the Strawberries and Milk, eat most Deliciously.”
 Virginia’s colonial governors, Francis Fauquier and his successor, Baron de Botetourt, also served ice cream.
 George Washington and his household were huge fans of ice cream having bought a French ice cream machine in Philadelphia in 1782 and also owning two pewter ice cream pots, eight tin ice cream pots, an ice cream mold and an ice cream serving ladle.
 The Washingtons also ordered a French china set that had at least 50 ice cream dishes.
-As president, George Washington ordered more than $200 worth of ice cream from a confectioner in New York during a temporary stay there.
-The Washington’s are on record as having served ice cream at numerous state dinners to guests including other founding fathers such as John Adams and John Jay.
+As president, George Washington ordered more than $200 worth of ice cream from a confectioner in New York during residency there.
+The Washingtons are on record as having served ice cream at numerous state dinners to guests including other Founding Fathers such as John Adams and John Jay.
 Alexander Hamilton’s wife Eliza served ice cream to George Washington as a guest in the Hamilton home.
 Abigail Adams ate ice cream during a visit to Philadelphia in 1787.
 Both Thomas Jefferson and James Madison were at the forefront along with George Washington in popularizing ice cream.
 During his stay in Paris, as a United States Minister to France, Jefferson gathered recipes from French chefs including one for vanilla ice cream made with egg yolks.
 Some sources credit Thomas Jefferson for introducing vanilla to his new country.
 He brought these recipes and an ice cream making machine back home to Monticello with him from France.
 Like Washington, Jefferson regularly served ice cream at state dinners as president.
 Dolly Madison, who is credited with being one of the White House’s greatest hostesses, served ice cream at the White House both as a surrogate First Lady for the widowed Jefferson (James Madison served as Secretary of State for his friend Jefferson) and as First Lady during her husband’s administration.
 Dolly Madison’s regular serving of ice cream, on an open door basis to all visitors to the presidential mansion, took ice cream to a new level in the American diet, elevating it from a novel delicacy to a staple part of the nightly meal.

-The founding fathers were not the only ones exercising their newly fought for freedoms of choice to show their enthusiasm for ice cream.
+The Founding Fathers were not the only ones exercising their newly fought for freedoms of choice to show their enthusiasm for ice cream.
 Simultaneous to the birth of the new Republic was a growing enthusiasm by the country as a whole for the frozen treat.
-Ice cream was not just served in colonial America’s dining rooms, it was also served in a growing number or confectionaries in America’s colonial cities.
+Ice cream was not just served in colonial America’s dining rooms, it was also served in a growing number of confectionaries in America’s colonial cities.
 An increasing number of cafes, confectionaries and street vendors were serving ice cream to patriots up and down the East Coast.
 Brooker’s Founding Flavors Ice Cream continues the tradition of the Founding Fathers in celebrating and serving homemade, super premium, patriotic ice cream to you.
 Enjoy!